01000011-00110111/remotepi/README.md

 - **User-Friendly UI:** Provide an easy-to-use interface with customization options.
 An advanced version will also be available for users with a more technical inclination.

 - **Simplified Setup:** Ensure a straightforward setup process accompanied by comprehensive documentation to guide users through every step.

-Feel free to expand or customize this README based on your project's evolving features and goals.